aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### Grading and publishing grades

-Once students submitted their assignments, instructors can publish their grades from Gradescope which will then be directly reflecte in Catcourses (canvas).
+Once students submitted their assignments, instructors can publish their grades from Gradescope which will then be directly reflecte in Catcourses.
 More information here:

 <https://help.gradescope.com/article/y10z941fqs-instructor-canvas#posting_grades>